 This beach is just to the East of Lands End as is the furthest south where you will get the Atlantic rollers.
 A long sandy beach with rock pools makes this ideal for families and surfers.

 This has some of the most consistent surfing conditions in the UK and a spot that should never disappoint you.
-Beginners tend to head to the south of the bay where the breakwater and headland provides some protection and the more experienced head further north to catch the main unbroken waves.
+Beginners tend to head to the south of the bay where the breakwater and headland provide some protection and the more experienced head further north to catch the main unbroken waves.